jnperlin/PrioQueueCC/README.md

 _not_ change, and that means that the iteration successor remains the valid point to continue iteration.

-The iterators are even bidirectional: `--it` is possible, even from the end position, with one caveat: `--Q.end()` will fail for an empty queue, and `--Q.begin()` will _always_ fail.
+The iterators are bidirectional: `--it` is possible, even from the end position, with one caveat: `--Q.end()` will fail for an empty queue, and `--Q.begin()` will _always_ fail.
 A `std::out_of_range` exception will be thrown in these cases.